If you watched last year’s Superbowl, you may have been a little disappointed…

 To be able to cover my costs (duh), but more importantly, to give myself a longer runway to try to grow my own business – whatever it may be.

-Long story short – by sacrificing now (eating out less, travelling less, cutting costs, etc.), you give yourself a longer runway, and better chance at success, with starting or growing a new business – because it will likely take you months/years to get your business to a steady, supporting revenue.
+Long story short – by sacrificing now (eating out less, traveling less, cutting costs, etc.), you give yourself a longer runway, and better chance at a successful business, with starting or growing a new business – because it will likely take you months/years to get your business to a steady, supporting revenue.

 This wasn’t the most positive blog post of all time, but hey – I just call it how it is.
 For blunt of the ups and downs of solopreneurship, make sure to join the email list here.